Skip to content

 Key facts at a glance

 3. Booking models.
-5 venue-hire properties, 7 hybrid, and 2 all-inclusive.
+Affordable French venues price under three booking models: venue hire, hybrid, and all-inclusive.
 The model decides how much the couple sources independently and how much the headline price already covers.

 Archetype guide